 Chapter 7 Bankruptcy

 Chapter 7 bankruptcy is often referred to as “liquidation bankruptcy” because it entails liquidating and selling off assets to pay off outstanding debts.
 In exchange for selling certain property, unsecured debts such as credit cards and medical bills are eradicated.
 However, not every person qualifies for Chapter 7.
-It’s best to consult with a bankruptcy lawyer, like a bankruptcy lawyer in Tampa, FLto find out what chapters you are eligible for.
+It’s best to consult with a bankruptcy lawyer.

 Chapter 13 Bankruptcy